slimem/lmqtt_cpp/README.md

 The server now parses CONNECT packets.
 In the near future, the server will be able to accept a connection and send pack an ACK packet.
 The server will only accept packets with a payload size no more than 1 MB.

+I am currently able to establish a CONNECT CONNACK packet transaction but the client disconnects after receiving the CONNACK packet, so I am currently debugging that.
+Also, I am working on implementing a better error reporting system based on std::error_code with holds both the enum to error type and the error message itself.
+This will become handy in the future since I will send the reason informations with the ACK packet.

 The lmqtt packet is implemented as follows (in lmqtt_packet.h)
 ```cpp
 class lmqtt_packet {